OSC/ood-documentation/source/app-development/interactive/submit.rst

    before performing arithmetic operations on it.
 #.
 Finally we convert hours to seconds.

-Another scenario would be if the user specified the queue directly with our form attribute called ``my_queue``.
-We can then add the queue conditionally to the submission parameters as such:
+Another scenario would be if the user specified the queue directly with a custom form attribute called ``my_queue``.
+We can then add this user-supplied queue conditionally to the submission parameters as such:

 .. code-block:: yaml